 At the beginning of each year, parents are requested to provide Emergency Contact Information for each child.
 This assists us in updating our records of emergency contacts to enable the school to take appropriate action required by parents.
+It is the parents' responsibility to update any changes to contact information throughout the year.
 Your assistance in this matter is appreciated.